polycentric-game/polycentric-web/content/index.md

 # Polycentric

-a roleplaying game of agreements
+a role-playing game of agreements